gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     import {mockData} from '../../mockData';
     ```

-4. Add a constructor method to the `SalesByCountryReport` class:
+4. Add a constructor to the `SalesByCountryReport` class:
     ```javascript
     constructor(props) {
         super(props);